MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P05-Creating-The-Post-Cell-Class/content.md

 >
 > In the `Identity Inspector`, change the `Class` field to `PostTableViewCell`.

-Now we can connect the IBOutlets to the class we created.
+Now we can connect the `IBOutlets` to the class we created.

 > [action]
-> Create weak IBOulets for the labels and image view inside `PostTableViewCell.swift`
+> Create weak `IBOutlets` for the labels and image view inside `PostTableViewCell.swift`

 To make updating these views quick and easy, we'll use a property observer on a `Post` object.